During a flight or deep-sea diving, Do you ever feel pressure in your ear? If yes, then what is the reason behind?

-Every other person has experience specific type of ear barotrauma.
+Every other person has experienced a specific type of ear barotrauma.
 Most of the patients have a temporary hearing loss.
 It is recommended to avoid traveling at high altitudes while recovering as the pressure changes as altitude differs.

-Some of the patient’s experiencing ear barotrauma get relief from ear pressure without any kind of treatment.
+Some of the patients experiencing ear fullness get relief from pressure in the ear without any kind of treatment.
 In case, the patient has ear barotrauma because of respiratory infection or allergies then it is prevented only when the masked cause is resolved.

-Individuals who experience allergy attack or have an upper respiratory infection should avoid altitude changes.
-To decrease ear pressure you can take decongestants or antihistamines before going for scuba diving or for flying.
+Individuals who experience an allergy attack or have an upper respiratory infection should avoid altitude changes.
+To decrease fullness in the ear you can take decongestants or antihistamines before going for scuba diving or for flying.

-Here are some steps listed below to decrease or prevent ear barotrauma –
+Here are some steps listed below to decrease or prevent ear fullness –

-- When experiencing symptoms you can yawn, swallow, chew or drink for relief,
+- When experiencing symptoms you can yawn, swallow, chew, or drink for relief, take sips of water.

 - Slow your speed while driving or descent slowly while scuba diving.